23003324/ODD2023-WT-Ex-10-BOOTSTRAP/README.md

 Create a container for the form and add a heading.

 ### Step 3:
-Inside the form, create form groups for the student’s name, email, and course.
+Inside the form, create form groups for the student’s name, email, and gender.

 ### Step 4:
 Add a submit button for the form.